Local Model Interpretation: An Introduction

 Lime, Local Interpretable Model-Agnostic, is a local model interpretation technique using Local surrogate models to approximate the predictions of the underlying black-box model.

-Lime trains a surrogate model by generating a new data-set out of the datapoint of interest.
-The way it generates the data-set varies dependent on the type of data.
-Currently Lime supports text, image and tabular data.
+Lime trains a surrogate model by generating a new dataset from the data point of interest.
+The way it generates the dataset varies dependent on the type of data.
+Currently, Lime supports text, image, and tabular data.

-The definition of neighborhood of the data-point of interest is very vague which is a huge problem because that means that you have to try different kernel settings for most applications.
+The definition of the neighborhood of the data-point of interest is very vague, which is a huge problem because that means that you have to try different kernel settings for most applications.

-Furthermore, the explanations can be unstable meaning that the explanation of to very close data-points can vary greatly.
+Furthermore, the explanations can be unstable, meaning that the explanation of two very close data-points can vary greatly.

 Example and Interpretation

-LIME can be used in Python with the Lime and Skater packages which make it really easy to use LIME with models from popular machine learning libraries like Scikit Learn or XGBoost.
-For this article, I’ll work on the Heart Disease data-set, a simple classification data-set.
+LIME can be used in Python with the Lime and Skater packages, making it really easy to use LIME with models from popular machine learning libraries like Scikit Learn or XGBoost.
+For this article, I’ll work on the Heart Disease dataset, a simple classification dataset.

-To analyze the predictions of a tabular data-set like the Heart Disease data-set we need to create a LimeTabularExplainer.
+To analyze the predictions of a tabular dataset like the Heart Disease dataset, we need to create a

 import lime import lime.lime_tabular rf = RandomForestClassifier().fit(X_train, y_train) explainer = lime.lime_tabular.LimeTabularExplainer(np.array(X_train), feature_names=df.drop(['target'], axis=1).columns.values, class_names=rf.classes_, discretize_continuous=True)